-Throughout Asia, degradation of natural resources is happening at a higher rate and is a primary environmental concern.
-Recent tragedies associated with climate change have clear footprints on the deforestation, land degradation and water course changing.
+Throughout Asia, the degradation of natural resources is happening at a higher rate and is a primary environmental concern.
+Recent tragedies associated with climate change have clear footprints on the deforestation, land degradation, and watercourse changing.
 A significant proportion of land use conversion is undertaken through rural activities, where resource degradation and deforestation are often the result of over-exploitation by users who make resource-use decisions based on a complex matrix of options and potential outcomes.

 Governments, NGOs, and academics have been searching for appropriate policy recommendations that will mitigate the trend of natural resource degradation.
 By promoting effective policy and building the capacity of key stakeholders, it is envisioned that sustainable development can be promoted at both the top-down and bottom-up perspectives.
 Capacity building in the field of natural resource management and poverty alleviation is then an urgent need and several policy alternatives have been suggested.

 The importance of informed policy guidance in the sustainable governance and management of common-pool resources (CPRs) in general have been recognized due to conflicting and competing demand and uses of these resources in the changing economic context in Asia.
 This is because these resources are unique in its respect, management of these resources are public in partnership with state and local community but the benefits are at the individual and private level in day-to-day basis.
 In the larger virtual environmental context, however, the benefits and costs have global implications.
 There are several modes of governance and management arrangement of these resources in partnership of private-public range.

 Several issues related to governance and management need to be addressed that can directly feed in the ongoing policy efforts of decentralization and poverty reduction measures in Asia.Specifically, the following issues are of interest to seek answers to:

 - How can economic growth be prudent together with holding natural resources intact?